 What You're Looking For Is Here

-A gentle exploration of effortless breath awareness, inviting you to discover that what you most deeply seek may already be here.
+A gentle invitation to rest in soft, effortless breath awareness and discover that what you seek is already here.

 The One Who Resists Is Not There